top of page

 History of Egypt

 Egypt is one of the world’s oldest civilizations, with a history that spans over 5,000 years.
 From the era of the Pharaohs and the construction of the iconic pyramids to the rise and fall of powerful dynasties, Egypt has played a pivotal role in shaping human history.
-The country became a province of the Roman Empire, later transforming into a major center of Islamic learning during the medieval period.
+The country became a province of the Roman Empire, later transforming into a major centre of Islamic learning during the medieval period.
 Today, Egypt is a vibrant nation where ancient and modern worlds coexist.

 Languages in Egypt